John Lennon: How a Lifelong Rebel Became a Voice for Change

 Release from Pain

-Another major break in Lennon’s life was his departure from The Beatles in 1969.
-He only regretted agreeing to delay the public announcement (since the band was tied to business obligations and a new album promotional campaign).
-Lennon felt betrayed when Paul McCartney, the “cream” of the breakup, announced his departure first, using it to promote his solo album.
+Another major rupture came when Lennon left The Beatles in 1969.
+He later regretted agreeing to delay the public announcement because the band was tied up by business obligations and a new album campaign.
+He felt hurt when Paul McCartney revealed his own solo plans first, which Lennon saw as using the breakup to promote Paul’s work.
 “I created this band, so I have to break it up,” Lennon thought.

-He deeply resented McCartney also because Paul disliked Yoko Ono and concentrated power over their joint project in his own hands.
-Despite Lennon’s attacks on McCartney in the song “How Do You Sleep” and a three-year media feud with his former friend, this creative duo remains the most successful in pop culture history.
-John Lennon and Paul McCartney later drifted together and apart, with John summing up his complicated feelings as: “In my career, I had to work with two outstanding people—Paul McCartney and Yoko Ono—and that is a worthy choice.”
+He resented McCartney partly because Paul disliked Yoko Ono and had taken control over some joint projects.
+Despite Lennon’s attack on McCartney in “How Do You Sleep” and a three-year media feud, their partnership remains one of the most successful in pop history.
+John later summed up his complicated feelings: “In my career, I had to work with two outstanding people — Paul McCartney and Yoko Ono — and that is a worthy choice.”

-John Lennon and Yoko Ono at the press conference dedicated to the idea of utopia
+John Lennon and Yoko Ono at a press conference dedicated to the idea of utopia

-In 1970, John and Yoko underwent psychotherapy in London and Los Angeles to overcome emotional pain accumulated since early childhood.
-Lennon released a solo album with confessional lyrics that, though limited commercially, were well received by critics.
-Lennon’s vocal performance in the song “God” was called “arguably the best in rock history.”
-In “Mother,” John told how abandoned he felt in childhood, while “Working Class Hero” became a fierce critique of the bourgeois social system (due to the line “You’re still fucking peasants,” the song was banned from radio).
-The fighter supported an underground publication and advocated a world without religious denominations, rejecting the idea that “my God is more important than yours.”
-Protesting his country’s invasion of Nigeria and condemning UK support of the US invasion of Vietnam, Lennon returned his previously awarded Order of the British Empire to the queen.
+In 1970 John and Yoko underwent psychotherapy in London and Los Angeles to address emotional pain dating back to childhood.
+Lennon released a solo album of confessional songs that, while not a huge commercial hit, won strong critical praise.
+His vocal performance on “God” was called “arguably the best in rock history.”
+On “Mother” he laid out how abandoned he felt as a child, while “Working Class Hero” became a fierce critique of the social system (a line using explicit language led to the song’s ban from some radio stations).
+He supported underground publications and argued for a world without sectarian religious divisions.
+Protesting Britain’s involvement in Nigeria and its support for the U.S. in Vietnam, Lennon returned his Order of the British Empire to the Queen.

 America vs. Lennon